 Anabas testudineus – Climbing Perch

-The fish got their common name Climbing Perch thanks to a myth.
-According to this myth, specimens of this species have been found on the tops of trees.
-They could climb these trees on their own.
+The fish got their common name, Climbing Perch, thanks to a myth.
+According to this myth, specimens of this species were found in the tops of trees.
+They were supposed to be able to climb these trees by themselves.
 However, this ability has not been scientifically proven.
-If it is the case that they have actually been seen in trees, then it is more likely that birds left them here.
+If it is the case that they were actually seen in trees, then it is more likely that birds left them there.

 Synonyms: Anthias testudineus, Amphiprion testudineus, Antias testudineu, Antias testudineu, Anabas tastudineus, Anabas testudinens, Perca scandens, Anabas scandens, Lutjanus scandens, Sparus scandens, Amphiprion scansor, Lutjanus testudo, Anabas spinosus, Anabas variegatus, Anabas macrocephalus, Anabas microcephalus, Anabas trifoliatus, Anabas elongatus, Anabas testudineus lacustri, Anabas testudineus ricei, Anabas testudineus riveri.